 - Expertise: Medicare can feel overwhelming, especially if you’re new.
 You’ll likely have a laundry list of questions about how to find and choose the best coverage for you.
 From enrollment to converting you from private insurance to Medicare to finding helpful supplemental plans to satisfy your coverage needs, expertise is perhaps the biggest asset an Independent Advisor can offer you.
 Additionally, providers and prices vary by market, so having someone who works locally is particularly important in weighing your options.
 Agents and Advisors selling Medicare are required to take hours of additional training for Medicare certification, so you can rest assured that when you’re working with a licensed expert in your area, they are working with the most up-to-date knowledge.

 - Full range of options: Independent agents are going to be your best bet when shopping for Medicare plans because they work with and represent numerous companies.
-Captive agents – the term for agents that only work with one or a small handful of companies – have limited options and knowledge of the market.
-On the other hand, Independent agents have more complete knowledge of the market in your area and can provide you with more options than a captive agent.
+Independent agents have more complete knowledge of the market in your area and can provide you with more options .

 How do Independent Advisors Work?

-Independent Medicare insurance advisors help consumers apply for and enroll in Medicare insurance coverage.
-Because independent advisors are not tied – or “captive” – to a particular set of carriers, these independent agents offer a wide variety of coverage options from many companies.
+Florida Medicare Agents help consumers apply for and enroll in Medicare insurance coverage.
+They also help you narrow down your options and choose a plan that best fits into your budget according to your healthcare needs.
+Furthermore, they will help you to change your plan if you are not satisfied with it because your current needs have changed.
+Independent advisors are not tied – or “captive” – to a particular set of carriers, these independent agents offer a wide variety of coverage options from many companies.
 It is important to note that the advisor or agent does not provide coverage directly to you; your benefits will ultimately be administered through the actual Medicare plan you choose.

 It’s also important to note that because the advisor is free to you, their plans are not marked up in any way.
 You will not save money by going to a captive agent, because their rate offering will be the same as an independent agent.